softsoundd/softsoundd.github.io/_posts/2026-06-12-faithful-luma-overview.md

 ![Black Floor - Before](BlackFloor_Before.webp)
 _Original - note the "min" value_

-FaithfulLuma corrects that floor just before the final 8-bit output and simply remaps the measured floor to true black, then rolls off quickly until the image is unchanged again by the lower midtones.
+Faithful Luma corrects that floor just before the final 8-bit output and simply remaps the measured floor to true black, then rolls off quickly until the image is unchanged again by the lower midtones.
 Near-black colour relationships are preserved by scaling the pixel around its luminance rather than clipping each channel on its own.

 ![Black Floor - After](BlackFloor_After.webp)
-_FaithfulLuma - note the "min" value_
+_Faithful Luma - note the "min" value_

 ### Auto exposure